galaxyproject/admin-training/sessions/05-reference-genomes/ex1-reference-genomes.md

   * *enable_data_manager_user_view* allows non-admin users to view the available data that has been managed.
   * *data_manager_config_file* defines the local xml file to use for loading the configurations of locally defined data managers.
   * *shed_data_manager_config_file* defines the local xml file to use for saving and loading the configurations of locally defined data managers.
   * *galaxy_data_manager_data_path* defines the location to use for storing the files created by Data Managers.
-When not configured it defaults to the value of tool_data_path.
+When not configured it defaults to the value of `tool_data_path`.

-Details on Data Manager Tools and their definition can be found at: [https://wiki.galaxyproject.org/Admin/Tools/DataManagers/HowTo/Define](https://wiki.galaxyproject.org/Admin/Tools/DataManagers/HowTo/Define)
+Details on Data Manager Tools and their definition can be found at: [https://galaxyproject.org/admin/tools/data-managers/how-to/define/](https://galaxyproject.org/admin/tools/data-managers/how-to/define/)

 ### Exercise 3: Install a DataManager from the ToolShed